Together, We’re Doing Christ’s Work.

 Sr. Lillian Bockheim

-Sr. Lillian was born on March 15, 1938, in Grand Rapids, Michigan, the eighth of nine children.
+Sister Lillian was born on March 15, 1938, in Grand Rapids, Michigan, the eighth of nine children.
 Both grade school and high school were taught by the Grand Rapids Dominican Sisters.
-After graduation from high school, Sr. Lillian entered the Dominican Sisters and attended St. Joseph School of Nursing.
-Upon receiving her nursing degree, Sr. Lillian worked in several Catholic missions, moving from Grand Rapids to Alberquerque and Santa Rosa New Mexico and to and El Centro California (starting her initial immersion into the Spanish language!).
+After graduation from high school, Sister Lillian entered the Dominican Sisters and attended St. Joseph School of Nursing.
+Upon receiving her nursing degree, she worked in several Catholic missions, moving from Grand Rapids to Alberquerque and Santa Rosa New Mexico and to and El Centro California (starting her initial immersion into the Spanish language!).

 Ángel Ernesto Zapata Bances, O.C.D.